Mezbaur-Rahman/sd-llm/README.md

 `pip install -r requirements.txt` <br><br>

 This code is designed to work with any valid Hugging Face model listed and is compatible with four datasets: 'semeval', 'am', 'pstance', and 'covid19'.
+Further details can be found [here](https://github.com/Mezbaur-Rahman/sd-llm/blob/main/data/Stance%20Detection%20Dataset%20Description.docx).
 Please adjust the model ID and dataset accordingly in any future commands.
 We have experimented with the following LLMs:<br>
 ```
 "TinyLlama/TinyLlama-1.1B-Chat-v1.0"